 Final Decision on Grasshopper vs RingCentral

 Although Grasshopper doesn’t offer a full suite of communication tools like RingCentral, it has the features most businesses are looking for at a very low cost.
-That makes Grasshopper the best option for small businesses and remote businesses.
+That makes Grasshopper the best option for very small businesses and remote businesses.

 If making your employees use many systems won’t hurt their productivity, then Grasshopper might be the most affordable option for your business.
 But if you want a fully integrated communication platform, then RingCentral the better choice.